|Type||Price/Cost $SGD / Tooth|

 Probably everyone at some point in their life will need to get dentures.
 Usually with age, the number of lost teeth increases.
 Very often people of the "golden age" lose all of their natural teeth and have to wear artificial teeth.
 Wearing dentures is often associated with discomfort during eating, which comes from the insufficient stability of the denture.
 That's why it is important to find a specialist who will make sure this will not happen.
 A lot of clinics offer dentures, we have a FULL, detailed and updated list of those dental clinics in Singapore.

 What are dentures?

 Dentures are orthopaedic devices made by a dentist and dental technicians.
-Their aim is to replace already lost natural teeth.
+Their aim is to replace already lost natural teeth and provide better support for oral health.
 Dentures come in different models and structures depending on how many and what kind of teeth they will replace.
 Basically, almost all of them belong to the class of removable dental structures.
-While they can be a little bit more uncomfortable than non-removable implants these fake teeth can restore your smile and appearance at an affordable price.
+While they can be a little bit more uncomfortable than non-removable implants these false teeth can restore your smile and appearance at an affordable price.